uds-se/FormatFuzzer/README.md

 #### Compiling Binary Template Files into C++ code

-Run the compiler to compile the binary template into C++ code:
+Run the `ffcompile` compiler to compile the binary template into C++ code:
 ```
-python3 create.py templates/png.bt png.cpp
+./ffcompile templates/png.bt png.cpp
 ```

-TODO: You may want to rename `python3 create.py` to something more specific, say `formatfuzzer` or `ffcompile`

 #### Compiling the C++ code